-The ascites has been the most prominent symptom.
+The ascites have been the most prominent symptom.
 Many patients have had their ascitic fluid removed over and over again.
-It is believed that many patients with suspected cirrhosis of the liver have actually had this form of serositis.
+It is believed that many patients with suspected cirrhosis of the liver have had this form of serositis.

 Diagnosis of serositis

-There are a number of diseases in which serositis is a diagnostic symptom or that commonly occurs.
-These include Crohn’s disease, lupus, familial Mediterranean fever and juvenile arthritis.
-All of these are largely inflammatory diseases, and acute serositis or chronic serositis can occur.
+There are several diseases in which serositis is a diagnostic symptom or commonly occurs.
+These include Crohn’s disease, lupus, familial Mediterranean fever, and juvenile arthritis.
+These are mainly inflammatory diseases, and acute serositis or chronic serositis can occur.

 The treatment of fibrinous serositis depends on the disease that causes the disease.
 Therefore, diagnosing the original condition will determine the best treatment method.

-If a diagnosis of lupus has been made, the treatment of these conditions follows the treatment instructions for other symptoms of lupus.
-Patients are advised to get plenty of rest and to take non-steroidal anti-inflammatory drugs.
+If a diagnosis of lupus has been made, the treatment of these conditions follows the treatment instructions for other lupus symptoms.
+Patients are advised to get plenty of rest and take nonsteroidal anti-inflammatory drugs.

 Antimalarial agents achieve an improvement in weeks or months.
 Acute lupus pneumonitis and pulmonary hemorrhage are life-threatening complications and require high doses of corticosteroids with or without cyclophosphamide or apheresis.